 This year’s Pride Month has been filled with festivities all around the globe in honour of LGBTQ experiences and voices.
 However, the celebration and inclusion of LGBTQ+ people should not be a once-a-year affair, especially in the workplace.
 So how do we ensure that we are showing support beyond Pride Month?

-We caught up with community member Emma Arcos (they/them), an HR Consultant based in Washington DC, to get their perspectives on this.
+We caught up with community member Emma Arcos (they/them), an HR Consultant based in Washington DC, to get their perspective on this.
 Emma’s Diversity, Equity & Inclusion (DEI) training, ‘Breaking the Binary: Gender-Inclusive English at Work,’ teaches organisational leaders to practice using nonbinary pronouns and other forms of gender-inclusive language in a safe space for asking questions about LGBTQ+ issues at work.

 1. What does Pride Month mean to you (as an individual and an HR professional), and why is it important to observe it?